Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Vision Foundation Model Safety

 \textbf{Attention Attacks} target vulnerabilities in the self-attention modules of ViTs. \textbf{Attention-Fool}~\cite{lovisotto2022give} manipulates dot-product similarities to redirect queries to adversarial key tokens, exposing the model's sensitivity to adversarial patches.
 Similarly, \textbf{AAS}~\cite{jain2024towards} mitigates gradient masking in ViTs by optimizing the pre-softmax output scaling factors, enhancing the effectiveness of attacks.

 \paragraph{Black-box Attacks} \textbf{Transfer-based Attacks} first generate adversarial examples using fully accessible surrogate models, which are then transferred to attack black-box victim ViTs.
 In this context, we first review attacks specifically designed for the ViT architecture. \textbf{SE-TR}~\cite{naseer2021improving} enhances adversarial transferability by optimizing perturbations on an ensemble of models. \textbf{ATA}~\cite{wang2022generating} strategically activates uncertain attention and perturbs sensitive embeddings within ViTs. \textbf{LPM}\cite{wei2023boosting} mitigates the overfitting to model-specific discriminative regions through a patch-wise optimized binary mask.
-Chen et al.\cite{chen2023understanding} introduced an Inductive Bias Attack (\textbf{IBA}) to suppress unique biases in ViTs and target shared inductive biases. \textbf{TGR}~\cite{zhang2023transferable} reduces the variance of the backpropagated gradient within internal blocks. \textbf{VDC}~\cite{zhang2024improving} employs virtual dense connections between deeper attention maps and MLP blocks to facilitate gradient backpropagation. \textbf{FDAP}~\cite{gao2024attacking} exploits feature collapse by reducing high-frequency components in feature space. \textbf{CRFA}~\cite{li2024improving} disrupts only the most crucial image regions using approximate attention maps. \textbf{SASD-WS}~\cite{wu2024improving} flattens the loss landscape of the source model through sharpness-aware self-distillation and approximates an ensemble of pruned models using weight scaling to improve target adversarial transferability.
+Chen et al.\cite{chen2023understanding} introduced an Inductive Bias Attack (\textbf{IBA}) to suppress unique biases in ViTs and target shared inductive biases. \textbf{TGR}~\cite{zhang2023transferable} reduces the variance of the backpropagated gradient within internal blocks. \textbf{VDC}~\cite{zhang2024improving} employs virtual dense connections between deeper attention maps and MLP blocks to facilitate gradient backpropagation. \textbf{FDAP}~\cite{gao2024attacking} exploits feature collapse by reducing high-frequency components in feature space. \textbf{CRFA}~\cite{li2024improving} disrupts only the most crucial image regions using approximate attention maps. \textbf{SASD-WS}~\cite{wu2024improving} flattens the loss landscape of the source model through sharpness-aware self-distillation and approximates an ensemble of pruned models using weight scaling to improve target adversarial transferability. \textbf{FPR}~\cite{ren2025improving} improves the adversarial transferability on ViTs by refining forward propagation instead of backward gradients.
+It consists of two components: (1) Attention Map Diversification (AMD), which applies controlled randomness to diversify attention maps, mitigating overfitting and implicitly inducing gradient vanishing; and (2) Momentum Token Embedding (MTE), which stabilizes token embedding updates by accumulating historical embeddings across iterations.

 Other strategies are applicable to both ViTs and CNNs, ensuring broader applicability in black-box settings.
 Wei et al.\cite{wei2022towards, wei2023towards} proposed a dual attack framework to improve transferability between ViTs and CNNs: 1) a Pay No Attention (\textbf{PNA}) attack, which skips the gradients of attention during backpropagation, and 2) a \textbf{PatchOut} attack, which randomly perturbs subsets of image patches at each iteration. \textbf{MIG}\cite{ma2023transferable} uses integrated gradients and momentum-based updates to precisely target model-agnostic critical regions, improving transferability between ViTs and CNNs.